headwirecom/peregrine-cms/sling/peregrine-feature-model-starter/README.md

 #### Preparation

-First the Sling Content Package to Feature Model Converter needs to be checked out, built and installed:
-1. Clone the project here: https://github.com/apache/sling-org-apache-sling-feature-cpconverter
-1. Build it with `mvn clean install`
-1. Open and extract /libs and /bin from generated ZIP file to ./peregrine-conversion folder
-1. Change to the peregrine-conversion folder
-1. Check the converter with `./bin/cp2sf -h`
+See Preparation of Run above.

 #### Package Conversion

 1. Make sure that you are in the peregrine-conversion folder on CLI
-1. Make sure all of peregrine is built ahead
+1. Make sure all of peregrine was built ahead
 1. Backup **fm.out** folder and then delete it if it is already there
-1. Run the conversion with `./convert.peregrine.2.fm.sh
+1. Run the conversion with `./convert.peregrine.2.fm.sh` (use clean as parameter if you want to delete the fm.out folder)

 This conversion will create a new folder **fm.out/peregrine-cms** which contains the Feature Model files (*.json) as well as the converted package